AdvancedNetworkingSystems/dragometer/README.md

 ## Usage

-To understand the operating mode of the plot, checkout program `join.py` in the `example` directory.
+To understand the operating mode of Drag-o-meter and its API, checkout program `join.py` in the `example` directory.

 Navigate to the `example` directory, open the command line and do: